SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

 <br><br><br><br>

-In this documentation it is shown how to download the interest rates from MigrosBank.
+In this documentation it is shown how to download the interest rates from Migros Bank.
 1. Go to their [website](https://www.migrosbank.ch/de/privatpersonen/hypotheken/festhypothek)
 2. Scroll down to the interest rate table - analyse it
 3. Click on the three dots in the upper right corner and go to **Settigs**